alexkorep/clickhouse-telegram-bot/README.md

-# sql-ai-bot
+# clickhouse-telegram-bot

-Telegram Bot to generate SQL queries based on OpenAI GPT3
+A Telegram bot to get data from ClickHouse using plain English questions (based on GPT3)

 ## Configuration